-- c.
+- b.
+Verify that all affected Jurisdictional and Protecting Units have had opportunity to participate in the change process and have agreed on the change(s). - c.
 Verify that all affected Jurisdictional Units have signed the Fire Management Option Change Approval Form (Appendix E). - d.
-Circulate the final change package Fire Management Option Change Approval Form for signature by all affected Protecting FMOs (and the AWFCG Chair if necessary). - The primary Protecting FMO will submit the final change package (see Appendix E for details).
-The deadline for submitting the final change package to the BLM AFS Fire Planning Specialists, BLM AFS GIS staff and AICC Emergency Operations Coordinator is March 1. - 6.
-The Protecting FMO(s) will be responsible for notifying all affected Jurisdictional Agencies that the changes have taken effect and for ensuring that any local Protecting Unit map products are updated with the approved changes.
+Circulate the final change package Fire Management Option Change Approval Form for signature by all affected Protecting FMOs (and the AWFCG Chair if necessary). - BLM AFS Requirement: The SFMO will be a signatory on the Option Change Approval Form in addition to the AFS Zone FMO(s) for options changes that are over 500,000 acres within the AFS Protection area. - 5.
+The primary Protecting FMO will submit the final change package (see Appendix E for details).
+The deadline for submitting the final change package to the Statewide Fire Planners, BLM AFS GIS staff and AICC Emergency Operations Coordinator is March 1. - 6.
+The Protecting FMO(s) will notify all affected Jurisdictional Agencies that the changes have taken effect and ensure local Protecting Unit map products are updated with the approved changes.